Legal professions - introduction

 - issue an order to exhume a dead body;

-- file a motion in the court for taking a defendant into custody or extending a period of custody;
+- seek a court order taking a defendant into custody or extending a period of custody;

 - carry out a preliminary investigation into extradition proceedings, unless provided otherwise by law;

-- on the basis of a request from a competent foreign authority, file a motion in the court with the aim of provisionally seizing the property of an individual against whom a criminal prosecution is being conducted abroad, where part of that property is located in the territory of the Slovak Republic.
+- on the basis of a request from a competent foreign authority, seek a court order with the aim of provisionally seizing the property of an individual against whom a criminal prosecution is being conducted abroad, or the part of that property that is located within the territory of the Slovak Republic.

-In civil proceedings, the prosecutor has the power to:
+In civil proceedings, a prosecutor has the power to:

-- file a motion to start civil proceedings in order to:
+- seek the initiation of civil proceedings in order to:

-- impose protective young offender rehabilitation on a person who is above 12 years of age and younger than 14, if he or she has committed a criminal act that is punishable by a life sentence according to the Criminal Code;
+- impose protective rehabilitation on a person aged between 12 and 14 years if he or she has committed a criminal act that is punishable under the Criminal Code by a life sentence;

-- determine the invalidity of the transfer of State property under the Act on proving the origin of funds in the event of privatisation, the Act laying down the conditions for the transfer of State property to other persons or the Act on the administration of State property;
+- declare invalid the transfer of State property under the Act on proving the origin of funds in the event of privatisation, the Act laying down the conditions for the transfer of State property to other persons or the Act on the administration of State property;

-- review the lawfulness of any decision made by an administrative authority in cases where the protest lodged by a prosecutor has not been granted;
+- review the legality of any decision made by an administrative authority in cases where an objection lodged by a prosecutor has not been accepted;

-- repeal an unlawful decision adopted by a municipality, if the municipality has failed to repeal its decision as requested by the prosecutor;
+- repeal an unlawful decision adopted by a municipality if the latter has failed to repeal its decision on the basis of a prosecutor's objection;

 When overseeing compliance by public administrative authorities with laws and other legislation of general application, the prosecutor has the right to review the lawfulness of: